(Windhoek, Kalahari/Marientel, Fish River Canyon, Lüderitz, Namtib Biosphere Reserve, Sossusvlei, Swakopmund, Palmwag, Etosha, Otjiwarongo)

 After breakfast we visit Kolmanskop, a ghost town that was abandoned over 40 years ago and now gives a fascinating insight into the area's great diamond boom.
 A few of the buildings have been restored, but many are left exactly as they were, and now the surrounding dunes are gradually burying them.
 Return to Lüderitz.
 After a short sightseeing tour of Lüderitz, we are going on an afternoon excursion to the Diaz cross where the daring Portuguese sailors erected a stone pillar in the 1480’s.

-After breakfast our journey leads once more through the Diamond Prohibited Area via Aus and Helmeringhausen to Farm Namtib.
+After breakfast your journey leads once more through the Diamond Prohibited Area via Aus and Helmeringhausen to Farm Namtib.
 Experience the daily life of a farmer in the south.

 Through close personal contact with the family at Namtib Desert Lodge you get to now the typical Namibian farm life and you will find out a lot of interesting information about the famous Namib Desert, the fascinating Tiras Mountains and the fauna and flora of Southern Namibia.
 You'll have the option of going on nature walks, scenic drives on the property, birdwatching and amazing star gazing.

-Today we travel through some of Namibia’s most spectacular sceneries.
+Today you travel through some of Namibia’s most spectacular sceneries.
 Vast expanses of yellow savannah are dotted with bushes and solitary camelthorn trees.
 Distant mountain ranges take on different nuances of purple and blue as the day progresses.
 En route you visit the Duwisib Castle, which was built by Baron von Wolff for his American wife Jayta in 1909.
 The furnishings and paintings were imported from Germany.
-Our destination is Sossusvlei
+Your destination is Sossusvlei.

 This afternoon you'll head out on the Kulala Wilderness Reserve which has 22 000 hectares.
 It's the perfect way to end the day and enjoy a sundowner with snacks and beautiful views.
 The scenery is unlike anywhere else in the world.